-Christine M. Jacobsen is Professor of Social Anthropology and Director of Centre for Women’s and Gender Research (SKOK), and the project leader for the WAIT-project.
+Christine M. Jacobsen is Professor of Social Anthropology and Director of the Centre for Women’s and Gender Research (SKOK), and the project leader for the WAIT project.
 Jacobsen works mainly in the fields of Gender Studies and International Migration and Ethics Relations.
 Her works has focused on issues related to Muslim minorities in France and Norway, and in particular on continuities and changes in gendered religious traditions, identities and practices in a context of international migration and secular modernity.
 For this current project her focus is irregularised migrants in Marseille, France.

-Shahram Khosravi is Associate Professor at the Department of Social Anthropology, University of Stockholm.
-His research interest include anthropology of Iran and the Middle East, and he has for many years studied, and written about, migration, diaspora, borders, illegality and deportation.
-One of Khosravi's most recent book Precarious Lives (2017) takes up issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spaial and social immobility.
+Shahram Khosravi is Professor at the Department of Social Anthropology, University of Stockholm.
+His research interest include anthropology of Iran and the Middle East, and he has for many years studied and written about migration, diaspora, borders, illegality and deportation.
+One of Khosravi's most recent books, Precarious Lives (2017), addresses issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spatial and social immobility.

 Randi Gressgård is a Professor of Gender Research in the Social Sciences at the Centre for Women’s and Gender Research (SKOK), and affiliated with the research unit International Migration and Ethnic Relations (IMER).
 Her scientific production combines sociological approaches with social anthropology, human geography, critical political theory and continental philosophy.
 Her research interests are migrations and minority studies, such as multiculturalism, post-colonialism, citizenship, democracy, borders and boundaries, nationalism and geo-politics, and gender and sexuality studies.

 Karl Harald Søvig is a Professor at the Faculty of Law, UiB.
 His research interests cover social law, health and welfare, constitutional law and administrative law.
-Søvig is also leader of the Research School in Law at University of Bergen, a member of the editorial board of a Norwegian Law Journal (Tidsskrift for arverett, familierett og barnevernrettslige spørsmål), and was previously part of the project Provision of Welfare to Irregular Migrants.
+Søvig is also leader of the Research School in Law at the University of Bergen, a member of the editorial board of a Norwegian Law Journal (Tidsskrift for arverett, familierett og barnevernrettslige spørsmål), and was previously part of the project Provision of Welfare to Irregular Migrants.
 Søvig has also been acting judge in the district court and court of appeal in Norway.